noeljns/visualization/exercise1/README.md

-# exercise 1: estimate relationas of circles and rectangles
+# exercise 1: estimate relations of circles and rectangles

 ## Build Setup